What is Honey, and Can Vegans Eat it?

-- Bee-Free Honey – the next best vegan alternative to honey is this bee-free honey, which is a branded sweetener made from fresh lemon juice, apples, and sugar.
-It looks like honey, it is not honey, but it’s vegan.
+- BeeFree Honey – A branded sweetener made from fresh lemon juice, apples, and sugar.
+It looks like honey, but it’s vegan.

-- Agave Syrup – agave syrup is extracted from cacti.
-It’s vegan-friendly, has a low-glycaemic load, and it’s the perfect sweetener for hot drinks and an excellent alternative to honey.
+- Agave Syrup – Extracted from cacti.
+It’s vegan-friendly, has a low-glycemic load, and it’s the perfect sweetener for hot drinks and an excellent alternative.

-- Maple Syrup – maple syrup is made from the sap of the maple tree.
+- Maple Syrup – Made from the sap of the maple tree.
 It comes with numerous vitamins and minerals, and it also boasts a maximum of 24 protective antioxidants.

-- Barley malt syrup – this is a sweetener made out of sprouted barley.
+- Barley malt syrup – A sweetener made out of sprouted barley.
 It is golden in color, with a flavor similar to the flavor of blackstrap molasses.

-- Blackstrap Molasses – the blackstrap molasses refers to a thick and a dark-brown liquid that’s obtained from the boiling of sugarcane juice thrice.
+- Blackstrap Molasses – A thick and dark-brown liquid obtained from the boiling of sugarcane juice thrice.
 This extract is rich in calcium and iron.

-- Brown Rice Syrup – this syrup is also called the malt/rice syrup.
-It is made through the exposure of brown rice to different enzymes that breakdown the starch in rice, producing a thick, syrupy, dark-colored syrup.
+- Brown Rice Syrup – Made through the exposure of brown rice to different enzymes that break down the starch in rice, producing a thick, syrupy, dark-colored syrup.

-- Yacon Syrup – Yacon syrup is extracted from roots similar to sweet potatoes, it’s a natural probiotic, and it’s great for use on pancakes and in porridge.
+- Yacon Syrup – Extracted from roots similar to sweet potatoes, it’s a natural probiotic, and it’s great for use on pancakes and in porridge.

-- Date Syrup – date syrup represents the caramel-colored sweetener made from extracting the liquid that comes from the cooked dates.
+- Date Syrup – A caramel-colored sweetener made from extracting the liquid that comes from the cooked dates.
 It’s easy to make – just blend boiled dates with water.